-- Shall consist of not less than 7 and not more than 15 and shall consist of the convener of the Assembly Council and such other persons as appointed by the General Assembly.
-Presently there are the convener of Assembly Council, 2 staff persons appointed and 9 members at large. - 12 members at large are appointed for one six year term (1/3 of whose terms expire each year). - The convener of Assembly Council while holding that capacity. - The Principal Clerk and the Chief Financial Officer/Treasurer while holding their offices.
+- Shall consist of not less than 7 and not more than 15 and shall consist of the convener of the Assembly Council, the Treasurer and such other persons as appointed by the General Assembly.
+Presently there are the convener of Assembly Council, 2 staff persons appointed and 9 members at large. - 9 members at large are appointed for one six year term (1/3 of whose terms expire each year).